New Apple iPad (2021) release date, price, and everything you need to know

 Design and display

 The new iPad looks similar to the previous one, and it's mainly under-the-hood changes here.
-According to Apple, the reason for this was so that existing accessories keep working on the slate.
+According to Apple, the reason for this is so that existing accessories will be compatible with the new slate.

-There are silver and gray versions of the tablet, a curious choice as they're basically the same, but you'll likely be hiding the slate in a case anyway.
+There are silver and gray versions of the tablet – a curious pairing as they're not vastly different, but you'll likely be tucking the slate into a case anyway.

-The display uses TrueTone, so the display changes color slightly to fit in with where you are.
-For example, when you're outdoors, the screen will become brighter and tweak colors so you can see it better.
+The display uses Apple's TrueTone tech, so the on-screen image will be adjusted to suit the ambient lighting; when you're outdoors, for example, the screen will become brighter, and the colors will be tweaked.

 Cameras and battery life

-Apple has said the front-facing camera has a "big upgrade" over the previous one - the front-facer is a 12MP snapper that has Center Stage, a feature which lets video calls focus on the subject.
+Apple says the front-facing camera has gotten a "big upgrade" over the camera on last year's model – it's a 12MP snapper with Apple's Center Stage feature, which adjusts the framing to keep you in the center of the picture when you're on video calls.

-We haven't heard anything on the rear camera yet, which implies it's the same 8MP snapper as last time.
+We haven't heard anything about the rear camera yet, which suggests it's the same 8MP snapper as last time.

-We also haven't heard anything on the battery life or charging speed either, though Apple generally doesn't provide an exact battery capacity.
-Last year's slate had a 10-hour battery life according to the company.
+We also haven't heard anything about the battery life or charging speed, though Apple generally doesn't provide an exact battery capacity.
+Last year's slate had a 10-hour battery life, according to the company.

 Specs, performance and software

-The new iPad has the A13 Bionic chipset, which isn't as powerful as the M1 on the new iPad Pro, but it's as powerful as the iPhone 12.
-According to Apple, this new tablet is 20% faster than its old one.
+The new iPad has the A13 Bionic chipset, which isn't as powerful as the M1 chip in the new iPad Pro, but it means this slate is as powerful as the iPhone 12.
+According to Apple, this new tablet is 20% faster than its previous one.

-The slate supports the first-gen Apple Pencil, which sadly implies the tablet still uses a Lightning Port.
-The stylus will be useful for note-taking and drawing.
+It supports the first-gen Apple Pencil, which on the downside suggests that the tablet still uses a Lightning Port.
+The stylus will be useful for note-taking and drawing though.

 You can get Wi-Fi or LTE versions of the new iPad, which suggests there's no 5G version.
-That's okay though, as it likely keeps the price down.
+That's okay though, as it likely helps to keep the price down.